 How to Use Google Maps to Plan a Route

 To create a map you need a gmail account.
 Sign in, go to Google Maps, click on the menu in the upper left corner, choose Your Places, choose Maps, scroll to the bottom and click Create A Map.
+Then, follow these steps.

 - Click on Untitled Map and name your map.

 - Use the search box to find your first destination, not your starting point.
 Click on the marker on the map of your first destination and a box will pop up.
 Click Add to Map.